GSA/search-gov-website/_admin-center/content/collections.md

 If you don't want to set up a Collection, you can use the `sitelimit` parameter to search a subset of your content.
 Compare the collection-based results above with the results for [the same search using the sitelimit parameter](https://search.usa.gov/search?affiliate=nih&query=autism&sitelimit=nih.gov/news).

-Note that the searcher sees that results are filtered to nih.gov/news in a message under the search box, among other differences.
+We include a message that the results are filtered to the target folder, and give the option to expand the search.

+The location you include in the sitelimit parameter must be within the scope you've set in your [Domains list]({{ site.url }}/admin-center/content/domains.html).
+You can include more than one location with a `+`, for example `www.example.gov/limittothisfolder+www.example.gov/asecondfolder`.

 Simply add the following line to your form code on your search box to use the `sitelimit` parameter.

 `<input type="hidden" name="sitelimit" id="sitelimit" value="www.example.gov/limittothisfolder">`

-The location you include in the sitelimit parameter must be within the scope you've set in your [Domains list]({{ site.url }}/admin-center/content/domains.html).
-You can include more than one location with a `+`, for example `www.example.gov/limittothisfolder+www.example.gov/asecondfolder`.